'It Is My Responsibility To Defend Our City.'

 The mural’s creation came after a week of escalating tension between Bowser and President Donald Trump over the federal government’s response to protests in the city against systemic racism and police brutality following the murder of George Floyd on May 25.
 By June 2 the Trump administration had deployed federal law enforcement officers and military troops to patrol D.C., a move Bowser condemned and demanded be rolled back.

-Tension between the the Trump administration and the D.C. government rose so significantly that, by that point, federal officials had reportedly explored taking over the D.C. police force.
+Tension between the Trump administration and the D.C. government rose so significantly that, by that point, federal officials had reportedly explored taking over the D.C. police force.
 Bowser said that she “[pushed] back hard” against that possibility “with every argument that I could muster.”

 “I don’t have an army like they threatened us with,” Bowser told Dozier.
 “And there are peculiarities to our law, the Home Rule Charter, that could allow them to do it under certain circumstances.
 So we just push back very forcefully and they backed down.”